resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 # Editing Files

 > Anna noticed that the people who set up her Drupal server have left a file named 'today.txt' in the home directory
 > of the ubuntu user.
-Curios to know what's in it, she decided to install a graphical editor to view and edit it.
+Curious to know what's in it, she decided to install a graphical editor to view and edit it.

 ```bash
 sudo apt-get install gedit